-purchasing, leasing and otherwise treating the said property in one unit(s) or parcel(s) as the subdivision of land contained in the Subdivision Regulations of the City of Decatur, and the above aforesaid is in harmony and conformity with the general requirements and minimum standards of design for described units may be conveyed without destroying the intent of said regulations and in conformity with the general requirements and minimum standards, as aforesaid, and the said Planning Commission does hereby authorize and approve the conveyance of deed, lease, mortgage, or other form of conveyance of said

-without further approval of the Planning Commiconveyance of said units and as complete units a as herein approved for the
+the Subdivision Regulations of the City of Decatur, and the above aforesaid is in harmony and conformity with the general requirements and minimum standards of design for described units may be conveyed without destroying the intent of said regulations and in conformity with the general requirements and minimum standards, as aforesaid, and the said Planning provided, however, that said units as hereinabove particularly described and designated may not hereafter be conveyed without further approval of the Planning Commission, except in the footages and frontages as herein approved for the conveyance of said units and as complete units as hereinabove described.

-IN WITNESS WHEREOF, the Decatur City Plannin g Commission has ca aused this certificate to b pe issued

-and executed by its Chairman on this the day of , 20

-DECATUR CITY PLA NNING COMMISSION

-BY:

-STATE OF ALABAMA)

-) MORGAN COUNTY)

-I,, a Notary Public in

-certificate and who is known to me, acknowledg he/she, in his/her capacity as Chairman of the D act of said Planning Commission and with full au ged before me on thi ecatur City Planning s day that being informe
+IN WITNESS WHEREOF, the Decatur City Plann ing Commission has caused this o certificate to bo e issued and executed by its Chairman on this the day of , 20 .
+DECATUR CI TY PLANNING CO MMISSION ВҮ: Its Chair man STATE OF ALABAMA) ) MORGAN COUNTY) I,, a Notary Public in and for said County in said Sta ite hereby cert ify that , whose name a certificate and who is known to me, acknowle is Chairman of t he Decatur City P lanning Commi ission is signed to he/she, in his/her capacity as Chairman of the act of said Planning Commission and with full Decatur City Pla GIVEN under my hand and the seal of my offic e, this the day of , 2: 0 NOTARY PUE BLIC